Shop, sell and spend the day.

 - Parking: A large, accessible and free paved parking lot, with ample spots, is conveniently attached directly to Mile High Flea Market.
 Once you drive through the entrance gate, it’s easy to park and enter through several open walkways near the retail shops.
 Safe crosswalks and close-in parking also make getting purchases back to your car a simple task at the end of the day.
 Need help?
 Just check out a shopping cart to haul your stuff, or simply ask one of our guest services staff to help you get to your vehicle.

 - Map: Pick up a detailed map either at the main entrance or at the Guest Services office building (I St at 3rd Ave), to help plan your day.
 Mile High Flea Market has many diverse areas to shop, including our famous flea market filled with bargains on the new and used items you want.
 There are also free-standing shops that sell a variety of items at discounted prices, plus a four-season farmers market, food and beverage carts, and sit-down restaurants.
-For a faster way to explore the whole flea market, you can now rent an electric scooter ($10 for 2 hours).
+For a faster way to explore the whole flea market, you can now rent an electric scooter ($10 per hour).

 - Entertainment: There are many activities outside of shopping or selling at Mile High Flea Market.
 Our kids rides area, which we continue to add new features to each year, is very popular with families.
 There’s also live entertainment throughout the facility, as well as big-screen TVs at Cactus Cantina (1st Ave and B St) so you won’t miss any games.